Hunting Laws, Regulations & Information

 - Private owned and leased land is defined as that which is not open to the general public.

-Legal hunting hours for resident game birds and game animals including deer during open season are daylight hours (defined as beginning 30 minutes before sunrise until 30 minutes after sunset) only.
+Legal hunting hours for resident game birds and game animals including deer during open season are daylight hours (defined as beginning 30 minutes before official sunrise time until 30 minutes after official sunset time.) only.
 Migratory game birds and waterfowl are as specified for each species.
-Game animals may be hunted in open season during daylight hours only, except as specified for fox, raccoon, opossum, feral swine, bullfrog and pig frog under seasons.
+Game animals may be hunted in open season during daylight hours only, except as specified for fox, raccoon, opossum, feral swine, bullfrog, pig frog and alligator under seasons.
 Certain restrictions apply for running dogs during spring turkey season (see individual species).

 HUNTER ORANGE REQUIREMENT FOR HUNTING